levybd/baseline-guard-legal/privacy.md

 # Baseline Guard — Privacy Policy

-**Effective date: August 20, 2026**
+**Effective date: August 21, 2026**

 Baseline Guard ("the App") is a Jira Cloud app built on the Atlassian Forge platform that turns a Jira project's activity into concise, decision-ready status briefs for Executive, Client, and Internal audiences, with statements traceable to the Jira issues behind them.

 This Privacy Policy explains what information the App accesses, stores, and processes and why.

-This policy applies to customers who install and use Baseline Guard through the Atlassian Marketplace.
+It applies to customers who install and use Baseline Guard through the Atlassian Marketplace.

-**Brian Levy, doing business as Brief for Jira** ("we," "us," or "our") operates Baseline Guard.
+**Brian Levy, doing business as Levy Automations** ("we," "us," or "our") operates Baseline Guard.

-For privacy or support questions, contact **levy1973@gmail.com**.
+For privacy or support questions, contact **help@levyautomations.com**.

 ## 1. What Baseline Guard Does